ortus-docs/coldbox-docs/testing/integration_testing/test_setup.md

 # Test Setup

-Now that we know how to start, here is the code for a test.
-Please note that if you override the setup() method, you must call its parent.
-If not, the application will not load.
+Here is a spec written for you.
+Please note that in the `beforeEach()` life-cycle method you need to execute the `setup()` method will will setup a new ColdBox request for each spec you run.

 ```js
 component extends="coldbox.system.testing.BaseTestCase" appMapping="/apps/MyApp"{